 V.S.
 Naipaul

-Sir Vidiadhar Surajprasad Naipaul, more commonly known as V.S.
-Naipaul, was a Trinidadian-born British writer celebrated for his works of fiction and nonfiction in English.
-He is renowned for his comic early novels set in Trinidad, his more somber novels of alienation across the globe, and his keen chronicles of life and travel.
-Naipaul's prose was widely admired, though his viewpoints often sparked controversy.
-Over a span of fifty years, he published more than thirty books.
+Sir Vidiadhar Surajprasad Naipaul, commonly known as V.S.
+Naipaul, was a Trinidadian-born British writer renowned for his works of fiction and nonfiction in English.
+Born on 17 August 1932, he is celebrated for his comic early novels set in Trinidad, his more somber novels exploring alienation, and his insightful chronicles of life and travel.

-Naipaul's breakthrough novel, A House for Mr. Biswas, was published in 1961.
-He was awarded the Booker Prize in 1971 for In a Free State, the Jerusalem Prize in 1983, and received the Trinity Cross, Trinidad and Tobago's highest national honor, in 1990.
-Further recognition came with his knighthood in Britain in 1990 and the Nobel Prize in Literature in 2001.
+Naipaul published over thirty books throughout his fifty-year career.
+His breakthrough novel, A House for Mr Biswas, was published in 1961.
+He won the prestigious Booker Prize in 1971 for his novel In a Free State.
+In 1990, he was awarded the Trinity Cross, Trinidad and Tobago's highest national honor, and received a knighthood in Britain.
+He was also the recipient of the Nobel Prize in Literature in 2001.

 Are you sure you want to delete this?